 The Office of Academic Advising counsels undergraduate students who have not yet declared a major.
-To contact the office, call (626) 815-6000, Ext.
-3715.
+To contact the office, call (626) 815-3886.
 Students with majors are advised within the department that houses their particular major.
-For more information, please contact your academic department.
+For more information, contact your academic department.

 The Learning Enrichment Center